dotpointer/dptools/README.md

 ### stampresizer

 Mangler for scanned stamp auction images.
 Resizes, brands and reorganizes the pictures so they become ready to publish on auction sites.
+Made in PHP.

 ### sync-dependencies